maciejg-git/litewind-alpine-documentation/documentation/table.md

 To enable pagination set `data-items-per-page` to any number greater than `0`.
 Current page can be changed with the `page` prop.
 In the following example current page of the table is controlled by the pagination component.

 Filtering is enabled by default for all columns.
 Data is filtered depending on the `string` in the `data-filter` prop.
-Every time data is filtered `data-on-filter` callback is also called.
-You can use it to update number of pages in the pagination component.
+The `update:items-filtered` event is used to update number of items for the pagination component.

 {% render "example.liquid" example: "examples/table-filter-pagination.liquid", tabs: examples.tableFilterPagination %}